aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 2. Enter a unique name for your thing, e.g., `simthing_groupname` and press _Next_.
 Remember this name!
 3. We want AWS to generate the certificates and keys that will be used to authorize the communication from the thing, so use the default _Auto-generate a new certificate (recommended)_ and press _Next_.
 4. In the _Policies_ window, select the `GreengrassV2IoTThingPolicy` and just press _Next_.
 You can review what the policy contains by clicking on the name of it.
-5. In the window _Download certificates and keys_, download the device certificate, public and private keys and store them in the folder
+5. In the window _Download certificates and keys_, download the device certificate, public and private keys and store them in a folder
-   `Publisher_Sim` on the VM.
+   `Publisher_Sim` on your machine.
 You can rename the certificate, public and private key as `publisher_sim.pem.crt`, `publisher_sim-public.pem.key` and `publisher_sim-private.pem.key`.
 Note that if you forget to save these at this stage, you will need to recreate the thing!
 6. Finally, download the RSA 2048 root ca from the window.
 You can also download it from